intercom/intercom-wordpress/readme.md

 If a `$current_user` is present, we use their email as an identifier in the widget.
 We recommend to enable the [secure mode](https://docs.intercom.io/configuring-intercom/enable-secure-mode) in the settings page.
-Otherwise the widget operates in [Acquire mode](https://www.intercom.io/live-chat) (if available).
-This allows you to talk with anonymous visitors on your WordPress site.

 # Contributing